 Many people use lavender oil for its ability to induce sleep and improve overall sleep quality.

 If you think lavender is the plant that represents you best, then lavender essential oil may be right for you.
-Try applying it topically after diluting it with a lotion or carrier oil, add a few drops to a bath, or inhale through a personal aromatherapy diffuser like Happy, Sexy, Sleepy, or Ocean MONQ.
+Try applying it topically after diluting it with a lotion or carrier oil, add a few drops to a bath, or use it aromatically in a personal aromatherapy diffuser like Happy, Sexy, Sleepy, or Ocean MONQ.

 This flower appeals to the romantic in all of us.
 If you like the idea of purchasing a rose for someone, then the rose itself may match your personality best.
 But, like the rose, you have a tough side as well.
 The rose has evolved to defend itself with impressive thorns.